 Several banks, credit unions and online lenders offer refinance and purchase mortgage loans.
-When researching options, be sure to consider Zero Mortgage to assist with your home loan needs.
+When researching options, be sure to consider CrossCountry Mortgage to assist with your home refinancing loan needs.

-Zero Mortgage is accredited by the Better Business Bureau with an A rating and boasts hundreds of positive online reviews from borrowers.
-It also offers competitive rates on home loan refinance products so that you can keep more of your hard-earned money in your pocket.
-And the mortgage application process is seamless, saving you time and money that comes with having to jump through several hurdles to reach the closing table.
+CrossCountry Mortgage is accredited by the Better Business Bureau with an A+ rating and boasts of positive online reviews from borrowers.
+Their application process is seamless, saving you the time and money that comes with having to jump through several hurdles to reach the closing table.

-Visit the website and answer a few simple questions to find out in minutes if you’re eligible for a low rate on a new home loan.
-If there’s a match, you’ll work alongside an experienced loan advisor to learn more about the refinance options that are a good fit for your financial situation and make an informed decision.
+Answer a few simple questions with no obligation to get in touch with a mortgage loan officer and see if you qualify for a low rate on a new home loan.
+It only takes a few minutes of your time, and you’ll work alongside an experienced loan officer to learn more about your refinancing options suitable for your financial situation and make an informed decision.
 Plus, you’ll receive exceptional customer support throughout the entire process.